evz/video-processor/README.md

 **Detect whether or not there are interesting things in the images** This is the meat and potatoes of the process.
 It uses the MegaDetector v5a model to figure out if there are likely to be animals, people, or vehicles in each frame of the video and, if it finds things, it saves its findings to a DB table.

+**Track objects and filter static false positives** MegaDetector sometimes flags static objects like tree stumps, rocks, or shadows as animals.
+To fix this without raising the detection threshold (which would miss real animals), the system now tracks detections across frames using IoU-based matching and uses a combined heuristic to distinguish real animals from false positives:

+1. **Movement check**: Objects that move significantly (>5% of frame diagonal) are kept
+2. **Confidence + duration check**: Objects that appear briefly (<120s) with high confidence (>0.80) are kept, even if stationary (e.g., deer munching grass)
+3. **Everything else is filtered**: Long-duration low-movement detections are almost certainly stumps or rocks

+This approach handles the common case where deer walk into frame, stand still eating for 10-15 seconds, move to another spot, more munching, etc. The key insight is that false positives (stumps) are detected for minutes to hours, while real animals typically appear for seconds to a couple minutes.
+The tracking uses a simple IoU-based algorithm inspired by SORT/OC-SORT with the Hungarian algorithm for optimal detection-to-track assignment.

 **Check if videos are done processing and stitch the interesting images back into a video** There's a periodic task that runs every 10 seconds to see if